Occupational Health & Safety

 As part of our Drive to Zero initiative, we have set a long-term goal of having no injuries at our facilities worldwide.
 Recognizing that it may take many years to achieve this ambitious goal, we also established a nearer-term target of being represented in the top 10% of our peer chemical companies for safety performance.
 To help meet these goals, we provide training to all employees on safety procedures that meets or exceeds all applicable government regulations and internal standards.

-People safety
+People Safety

 Process safety